LucasFerguson/health-connect-dashboard-for-fitbit/README.md

 # Deployment
 ## Environment Variables
-Use docker compose to set environment variables with the followoing example:
+Use docker compose to set environment variables with the following example:

 ```yaml
 services: